observing/pre-commit/README.md

 finally `npm run test` which will make the commit fail as it returns the error code `1`.

-To learn more about the scripts, please read the offical `npm` documentation:
+To learn more about the scripts, please read the official `npm` documentation:

 https://npmjs.org/doc/scripts.html